tobiasbp/fusiondirectory-api/README.md

 ## Tabs
 The data for an _object_, is organized in _tabs_.
 The tabs available for an object type, depends on the activated plugins.
-The tabs available for an object type can be retrieved by calling _list_tabs(OBJECT_TYPE)_.
+The tabs available for an object type can be retrieved by calling _get_tabs(OBJECT_TYPE)_.
 By default, tabs are inactive.
 The following dictionary shows the avaiable tabs for the object type _USER_ in the author's installation.
 The outher keys are the values which should be used when refering to a tab when using the API.
 The _name_ is the name for the tab in the webinterface GUI.